mbutler808/Project-1-solution/ProjectRubric.md

 # Project Rubric

 Your audience is the user, members of the R-literate general public who may want to use your data and/or code.
 To be useful, the code and documentation must be clear enough to guide naive users in fully reproducing the analysis.
-Naive users may not know anything about the project, or may even be yourself after enough time has passed or project multiplied!
+Naive users may not know anything about the project, or may even be yourself after enough time has passed or projects multiplied!

 Elements:
 1. Your github repo, organized following the project template.